Gort: Population

 As of the 2016 census, Gort had around 3,000 inhabitants and was one of the most diverse towns in Ireland, with 26.6% being non-Irish.

 According to the 2006 census, approximately 40% of the residents of Gort were non-Irish, mainly Brazilians.
-These people originally came to work in the meat processing plants in Gort where the pay is generally much higher than in similar plants in Brazil.
+These people originally came to work in the meat processing plants in Gort, where the pay is generally much higher than in similar plants in Brazil.
 According to Claire Healy's Irish Migration Studies in Latin America, a "large community of Brazilians now live, work and attend school in Gort, gradually altering the appearance and the character of the town".
 By the time of the 2011 census, non-Irish nationals accounted for 27.2% of the population.
 The largest group (417 people) were still Brazilians, followed by UK nationals (81).

 Economy

 Gort was once an agricultural market town.
 As of the 21st century, it is home to a Lidl, an Aldi, and a Supervalu.
-It was one of the worst affected towns in Ireland in the 2014 recession.
+It was one of the worst affected towns in Ireland in the post-2008 recession.
 According to a 2019 Irish Times article, "[b]etween 2006 and 2011, it lost 400 jobs and 14 per cent of its population.
 Jobs were lost with the closure of Duffy Meats, a factory in which many Brazilians had been working, and also when the construction industry imploded".

 Gort Co-operative Mart was founded in 1962, operated in the town until 1996, when it moved 2.5 kilometres out of the centre.
 As of 2020, approximately 16,500 cattle and 7,000 sheep "passed through its gate with a €15.6 million turnover".

+There are three factories in town: counter fabricator Top Form, electronics maker Lisk, and medical device maker Natus.

-In December 2022 An Bord Pleanala overturned a Galway County Council planning decision and permission was granted for a biogas plant near the town.
+In December 2022, An Bord Pleanála overturned a Galway County Council planning decision and permission was granted for a biogas plant near the town.
+As of August 2023, a challenge against this decision was being heard by the High Court.